lyonbros/composer.js/docs/event.md

 ### bind_once (event_name, fn, bind_name)

 Exactly like bind, except that one the binding is triggered *once* it is unbound from the object.
-Note that `event_name` can also be an array of strings, and each one will have the same function bound to it.
+Note that `event_name` can be an array of strings, and each one will have the same function bound to it.

 This makes it easy to create one-off bindings to event on an object without having to worry about manually unbinding the event.